pr-tw/Open-Source-Guide-to-Documentation/src/writing/index.md

 After you have written your documentation, it's important to edit and proofread it to ensure it is accurate and easy to understand.

 Your first draft is probably not going to be the greatest.
-It is important to read through your own work and then even have another person read through your work to ensure it says what you want it to say.
+It is important to read through your work and then even have another person read through your work to ensure it says what you want it to say.